slipstream/SlipStreamDocumentation/docs/advanced_tutorial/lamp-demo.rst

 Operation
 ---------

-The run page for this deployment shows the topology of the application that will be deployed.
+The run page for this application shows its deployment topology.

 .. image:: images/screenshots/lamp-run-ready.png
    :alt: LAMP Run Page